egorkapot/python_innowise/README.md

 **This project is for educational purposes only**

+## Description of the project
+Having two jsons files there is a task to create a database and its schema with tables that should fit the data from jsons.
+Then these jsons need to be loaded into the database.
+Using the description of the required data, the data should be extracted from database and loaded as jsons.
+The workflow should be logged and tested using python tests.

+## Description of the repository

 This project contains the following working files:
  - configs - folder that contains a working file
    -  conf_db.py - file with configuration settings